kug3lblitz/laravel-docker/README.md

 # updated docker environment for laravel development

+Dockerized laravel development environment.
+Took a while to get it right, but just spin it up and follow the steps in this readme, and everything should work just fine.

 ## makefile
 this is pretty much going to enable shortcuts.
 You can see the definitions in there.
 For 'up', you'd run ```make up```